Emotional Dysregulation: The Missing Link of ADHD

 The Creative Solution

-Whatever is troubling us—sadness, heartache, anxiousness, depression—can be given a name, a voice, a sound, a picture, or a symbol.
+Whatever is troubling us—sadness, heartache, anxiousness, depression—can be given a name, a voice, a sound, a picture, a symbol.
 This is not about making something pretty.
 It is about expressing what has been repressed, about giving shape to what is and true and alive.